-Continuing from our previous article on RAID configurations, where we covered RAID 0, RAID 1, RAID 10, and RAID 01.
-Now let’s dive into some more advanced RAID types: RAID 5, RAID 6, RAID 50, and RAID 60.
+Building on our previous article on RAID configurations, where we covered simpler setups like RAID 0, RAID 1, RAID 10, and RAID 01, this article dives into four more sophisticated RAID levels: RAID 5, RAID 6, RAID 50, and RAID 60.

 What is RAID 5?

-RAID 5 is a widely-used RAID configuration that combines disk striping with parity, offering fault tolerance.
-Data and parity are distributed across all disks in the array.
+RAID 5 is a widely popular RAID configuration that cleverly combines disk striping with parity data for fault tolerance.
+Instead of dedicating a whole disk to parity (like RAID 4, an older, less common level), RAID 5 distributes both the data and the parity blocks across all drives in the array.

 RAID 5 Advantages